unibonn/puppet-singularity/README.md

 ## Description

 This puppet module allows to install and configure [singularity](http://singularity.lbl.gov).
 It relies on the availability of the [Puppetlabs stdlib puppet module](https://github.com/puppetlabs/puppetlabs-stdlib).
+On Debian based operating systems it additionally requires the [Puppetlabs apt puppet module](https://github.com/puppetlabs/puppetlabs-apt).

 Unless specified differently, it installs singularity from one of [these openSUSE build service repositories](http://download.opensuse.org/repositories/home:/ubn:/singularity) and sets up the singularity configuration according to the provided settings.